|

 was reported to have imaged a primordial grouping of galaxies —making

 it the most distant known cluster.
-Think about this for a moment.
+Think about what this means.

 billion years old!
-But galaxies simply cannot form in such a short
+But, of course, galaxies simply cannot form in such a short

 the BB model pulled a rabbit from its hat —something called

 terms in the following way.
-Consider the early BB universe at 300,000
+Consider the early Big Bang universe at 300,000

-years after its singularity genesis.
+years after its spontaneous genesis.
 The temperature of the sky

-in opposite directions was about 3000 Kelvin (per BB theory).
+in opposite directions would have been about 3000 kelvin (per BB theory).
 These

-opposite regions are not in contact and cannot influence each other.
+opposite regions were not in contact and could not have influenced each other.

-Yet amazingly, 10 or 15 billion years later (in the BB present era)
+Yet amazingly, 10 or 15 billion years later (in the present era)

 the measured temperature in the opposite extremes of the sky are equal